rokath/trice/docs/TriceV1.0Specification.md

 - Each format string gets its unique trice ID.
 If the same format string is used on different source code locations it gets different trice IDs this way allowing a reliable location information.

-###  5.6. <a name='Option1:PatchingtheUserCodeonceandlettheinsertedTriceIDbeapartoftheUserCode'></a>Option 1: Patching the User Code once and let the inserted Trice ID be a part of the User Code
+###  5.6. <a name='Option1:PatchingtheUserCodeonceandlettheinsertedTriceIDbeapartoftheUserCode'></a>Option 1: Let the inserted Trice ID be a Part of the User Code

 - This is the legacy method.
 It allows unchanged src translation into code without using the trice tool.
 - It is very robust and maybe needed in nasty debugging situations.
+- It allows to reconstruct lost til.json information.
+- Recommendet for small projects.

-###  5.7. <a name='Option2:PatchingtheUserCodeinapre-buildprocessandUn-patchinginapost-buildprocess'></a>Option 2: Patching the User Code in a pre-build process and Un-patching in a post-build process
+###  5.7. <a name='Option2:PatchingtheUserCodeinapre-buildprocessandUn-patchinginapost-buildprocess'></a>Option 2: Un-patching in a Post-build process

-- The code is visually free of IDs.
+- The code is visually free of IDs all the time.

-###  5.8. <a name='Option3:PatchingtheUserCodeonRepositoryCheck-Outandun-patchingonCheck-In'></a>Option 3: Patching the User Code on Repository Check-Out and un-patching on Check-In
+###  5.8. <a name='Option3:PatchingtheUserCodeonRepositoryCheck-Outandun-patchingonCheck-In'></a>Option 3: Un-patching on Repository Check-In

-- The code is visually free of IDs.
+- The code is visually free of IDs only inside the repository.

 <p align="right">(<a href="#top">back to top</a>)</p>